ketiko/traxor/README.md

 ```
 measure#rack.request.middleware.duration <- time spent in middleware outside of your rack application
 measure.rack.request.duration <- total duration of the request
-measure.rack.request.queue.duration <- duration of time spent from when your proxy received the request before your application started to process it
+measure.rack.request.queue.duration <- duration of time spent from when your router received the request before your application started to process it
 count.rack.request.count <- increment rack request count
 ```

 Note that the request queue time will read the `X-Request-Start` header in the request and calculate the number.
 This is optional and does not have to be set.
-See [request-queue-server-configuration-examples](https://docs.newrelic.com/docs/apm/applications-menu/features/request-queue-server-configuration-examples) for examples of how to configure this in your proxy.
+See [request queue server configuration examples](https://docs.newrelic.com/docs/apm/applications-menu/features/request-queue-server-configuration-examples) for examples of how to configure this in your router.

 GC During a Rack request: